 You could also experiment with vegan birthday cakes.
 These use a different set of ingredients than normal, so they might work for some people who don’t want a regular birthday cake.

-Fun And Fantastic Fruit Birthday Cakes
+Fun And Birthday Cakes Made Of Fruit (With Pictures!)

 I love how many tiers there are on this cake.
 It starts with watermelon, followed by cantaloupe, pineapple, honeydew (probably), and kiwi.
 Each layer is accompanied by fresh fruit, which just makes the whole thing even more spectacular.